About

 I’m an indie film producer.
 I read tons of scripts and consume copious amounts of media.
 I sold my MBP and Kindle2 when my 64GB + 3G iPad * arrived.
 I use my iPad, and only my iPad, as my primary computer. ** This blog is dedicated to documenting the adventure.

 * My iPad has since been replaced by…what else?
 An iPad 2.
+Which was then replaced by a New iPad.
+Upgrade fever.

-** I still (as I did prior to my iPad) have a household iMac which serves only as a central hub for media storage and syncing.
+** I still have (as I did prior to my iPad) a household iMac which serves only as a central hub for media storage and syncing.

-11 Responses to About
+19 Responses to About

 1. Tim Chaten says: